QuizMaster-world/QuizMasterPaper/README.md

 5. Save the Quiz:
     Choose a format (PDF or TXT) using the radio buttons.
-    Click "Save" to export your quiz.
+    Click "Save" to save your quiz.

 6. Open an Existing Quiz:
     Click "Open" to browse and load a quiz from a JSON file.

+### Retriving the Quiz

+The quiz will be saved in the `output` folder.
+There you can use the files to your own purpose.

 ### Features